loukylor/VRC-Mods/README.md

 ## Picture of List
 ![Picture of List](https://i.imgur.com/Tt6ZYqB.png)

+# PreviewScroller
+A mod that let's you sort of scroll the avatar preview so you can control where it's facing

 # ReloadAvatars
 Adds buttons to reload a single user's avatar or all users' avatar.